Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Results

 \subsection{Velocity Dispersion and Dynamical Mass}

-Based on our member sample, we present the velocity profile of W1 in Figure \ref{fig:sample_vel_disp}. \citet[][]{willman2011} reported a peculiar velocity profile where stars within $\sim 0.75 \rell$ are offset from those in the outskirts, which they note as difficult to to explain with an equilibrium model.
-This phenomenon is still observed by visual inspection in our updated member sample (see Figure \ref{fig:sample_vel_disp}, upper panel).
-Quantitatively, the rolling average decreases by about $8.5 \pm 3.0$\kms~from the center to the outskirts of W1.
-We find that this gradient is not obviously explained by ordered rotation (see Figure \ref{fig:sample_vel_disp}, lower panel).
+Based on our member sample, we present the velocity profile of W1 in Figure \ref{fig:sample_vel_disp}. \citet[][]{willman2011} reported a peculiar velocity profile where stars within $\sim$0.75 $\rell$ are offset from those in the outskirts, which they note as difficult to to explain with an equilibrium model.
+This phenomenon is still observed by visual inspection in our updated member sample (see Figure \ref{fig:sample_vel_disp}, top panel).
+Quantitatively, the rolling average decreases by about $8.5 \pm 3.0$ \kms\ from the center to the outskirts of W1.
+We find that this gradient is not obviously explained by ordered rotation (see Figure \ref{fig:sample_vel_disp}, bottom panel).

 We calculate the systemic velocity and velocity dispersion of W1 using a two-component Gaussian mixture model to simultaneously model the Milky Way and W1.
-We opt for this approach as it separates the two populations without imposing a strict membership threshold, allowing the inferred velocity dispersion to marginalize over contamination from Milky Way foreground stars \citep[e.g.,][]{Martinez2011}.
+We opt for this approach, as it separates the two populations without imposing a strict membership threshold, allowing the inferred velocity dispersion to marginalize over contamination from Milky Way foreground stars \citep[e.g.,][]{Martinez2011}.

-We begin by eliminating obvious non-members from our full dataset using the membership probabilities determined in \S\ref{ssec:membership}.
-We define obvious non-members as stars whose membership probability without velocity ($P_{\rm mem, no v} \propto P_{\rm CMD} \times P_{\rm pm} \times P_{\rm parallax} \times P_{\rm [Fe/H]}$) is less than 0.1 or stars with large radial velocities ($|v| > 150$ \kms).
-This results in \nmix stars within $3 \rell$.
-Our results are not sensitive to our membership or velocity cut-off choices within the reported uncertainties.
+We begin by eliminating obvious nonmembers from our full dataset using the membership probabilities determined in \S\ref{ssec:membership}.
+We define obvious nonmembers as stars whose membership probability without velocity ($P_{\rm mem, no v} \propto P_{\rm CMD} \times P_{\rm pm} \times P_{\rm parallax} \times P_{\rm [Fe/H]}$) is $<0.1$ or stars with large radial velocities ($|v| > 150$ \kms).
+This results in \nmix\ stars within 3 $\rell$.
+Our results are not sensitive to our membership or velocity cutoff choices within the reported uncertainties.
 We then apply a two-component Gaussian maximum likelihood function, whose total log likelihood takes the form \citep{Walker2006}:

-where $f$ is the fraction of W1 members in our dataset, $v_{\rm W1}$ is the systemic velocity of W1, $\sigma_{\rm W1}$ is the velocity dispersion of W1, $v_{\rm MW}$ is the systemic velocity of the Milky Way, and $\sigma_{MW}$ is the velocity dispersion of the Milky Way.
+where $f$ is the fraction of W1 members in our dataset, $v_{\rm W1}$ is the systemic velocity of W1, $\sigma_{\rm W1}$ is the velocity dispersion of W1, $v_{\rm MW}$ is the systemic velocity of the Milky Way, and $\sigma_{\rm MW}$ is the velocity dispersion of the Milky Way.
 We account for the velocity measurement uncertainty of each star, $\delta v_i$, by adding it in quadrature to the intrinsic dispersion of each Gaussian.